wp-plugins/logout-password-protected-posts/readme.txt

 There is no built-in way for your visitors to "log out" of password protected posts once they've entered the password.
 Even logged in users cannot log out of password protected posts by logging out of their account.
 This plugin solves that problem by providing a link for your visitors which will log them out of password protected posts when clicked.

 == Installation ==

-This plugin has only been tested with WordPress 2.7 and 2.8.
-It may or may not work with older versions.

 1. Unzip the ZIP file and drop the folder straight into your wp-content/plugins directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.